There's a little extra feature on my car that I have yet to see on another TVR Wedge...

 throttle linkage when not in cruise mode:-

-The remaining stumbling-block to
+The remaining stumbling-block was how to provide the electronic pulses

 that the cruise ECU needs to know the vehicle's speed.
 The earlier SD1s (and the